5 Common Crisis Communication Mistakes

 Working as a team can achieve a greater result.

 A crisis is never about you.
 It is always about others.
 The first concern should always be people- be it client, customers, employees, the public, the environment or a group.

 “We did everything in accordance with Law 2.12.”

 Statements like these are likely to deepen the crisis.
 Train your spokespersons before you let them speak to the media.

 Nothing shouts coward more than a CEO who does not address the media and only issues press and holding statements when the need of the hour is to show a human side.

 Holding statements are effective in many scenarios and must be used effectively.
 When the situation demands, the spokespersons must be ready to face the media to address the concerns.
-This applies particularly when the crisis has a strong people or environment element such a death, wrongful termination, oil spillage, etc.
+This applies particularly when the crisis has a strong emotional or environment element such as a death, wrongful termination, oil spillage, etc.